CNAOC Listed by lamashtu Ransomware Group

 Depuis 1924, la CNAOC porte la voix du vignoble français dans toute sa richesse : vins, eaux-de-vie de vin, vins doux naturels et vins de liqueur.
 Nous sommes un collectif vivant de femmes et d’hommes au service d’une viticulture d’appellation authen

 On April 11, 2026, the French wine industry association CNAOC appeared on the leak site of the ransomware group Lamashtu.
-The organization, which represents French appellation wines, eaux-de-vie, and fortified wines since 1924, had internal files exfiltrated during a ransomware attack.
+The organization, which represents French appellation wines, eaux-de-vie, and fortified wines since 1924, is claimed to have had internal files exfiltrated during a ransomware attack.

 Public reporting indicates that Lamashtu posted a notice on its dark-web leak site claiming responsibility for the breach of CNAOC.
 The primary source is the group’s own onion site, mirrored by ransomware tracking platforms such as ransomware.live.
 No exact number of affected individuals has been disclosed, and the precise volume or sensitivity of the stolen files remains unconfirmed in available reporting.
 The data exposed consists of internal files; no customer databases or payment card information have been publicly detailed.